Memo Arzate: Professional career

-Despite UCSB not being a "traditional" college soccer powerhouse, Memo Arzate was getting looks from the professional ranks.
-He caught the eye of Sigi Schmid and the Los Angeles Galaxy, who in turn drafted Memo with the 2nd pick of the 3rd round (22nd overall) in the 2004 MLS SuperDraft.
-With the Galaxy, he made an appearance in a pre-season friendly against the San Jose Earthquakes in his old stomping ground Harder Stadium, home of the UCSB Gauchos.
+Despite UCSB not being a "traditional" college soccer powerhouse, Arzate was getting looks from the professional ranks.
+He caught the eye of Sigi Schmid and the Los Angeles Galaxy, who in turn drafted him with the 2nd pick of the 3rd round (22nd overall) in the 2004 MLS SuperDraft.
+With the Galaxy, Arzate made an appearance in a pre-season friendly against the San Jose Earthquakes in his old stomping ground Harder Stadium, home of the UCSB Gauchos.
 While a hit with the Santa Barbara fans, the Galaxy grew more disillusioned with the pick and Arzate did not make the Galaxy's 2004 roster.

 Memo took matters into his own hands and went to Seattle, Washington, in hopes of joining up with the Seattle Sounders.
 Unfortunately, he was not signed by the Sounders, but another Pacific Northwest USL First Division team took notice.

 After being referred to the Portland Timbers by fellow Santa Barbara native Hugo Alcaraz-Cuellar, Arzate impressed with his performances.
 He was eventually signed at the end of training camp.
 The Santa Barbara reunion was short-lived however, as Arzate was released following the completion of the 2005 season.
 He appeared in 5 games for the club.